Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 #### Array
 Arrays are the default table syntax; each value within an Array must be separated by a comma `,` character.
 To read an Array, put a pair of brackets `[]` around the index position of a table.
-Like other programming languages, Lua uses 1-based index rather than 0-based index.
-In other words, the first index position is always start at `1`.
+Lua uses 1-based index rather than 0-based index like other programming languages.
+In other words, the first index position always start at `1`.

 Example:
 ```lua